itsnikhil/atlan-challenge/README.md

 + download/stop/
 + ^media\/(?P<path>.*)$

-Some endpoints might be restricted and connot be accessed directly.
-See in detail at postman - [API Documentation](https://documenter.getpostman.com/view/12623083/TVCiSRip) -
+[API Documentation](https://documenter.getpostman.com/view/12623083/TVCiSRip) - Some endpoints might be restricted and connot be accessed directly.
+See in detail at postman

 ### Credits
 This software uses the following open source packages: